andrefgneves/meteor-iconfont/README.md

 Type: `string` Default: `client`

-Path where the generated stylesheet should be outputed.
+Path where the generated stylesheet should be outputed to.

 #### stylesheetFilename